bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/program-interface-activity.rst

 ~~~~~~~~~~~~~~~~~~~~

 Very likely, your Program Interface Activity implementation will accept configuration parameters
-to define the local environment.
-For instance a system specific file
+defining the local environment.
+For instance, a system specific file
 to send to a legacy system.

 We help you with these configurations by providing an accessor for static